googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 ### Beta Deprecation Policies

-When a feature graduates from Beta to Stable at release X, the API will be present in both Beta and Stable surfaces from release X to release X+5.
+When a SDK API feature graduates from Beta to Stable at release X, the API will be present in both Beta and Stable surfaces from release X to release X+5.
 The Beta API is marked as deprecated in release X and removed from Beta in release X+5.
-A Beta API may be marked as deprecated in release X and removed from Beta in release X+5 without the API graduating to Stable.
+A Beta API may be marked as deprecated in release X and removed from Beta in release X+5 without the API graduating to Stable if it's determined that changes need to be made to the Beta API.

 ### Alpha Deprecation Policies

-There is no guaranteed proto compatibility between releases for Alpha SDK protos.
-When an Alpha API graduates to Beta the API will be deleted from the Alpha proto with no overlapping release.
+There is no guaranteed compatibility between releases for Alpha SDKs.
+When an Alpha API graduates to Beta the API will be deleted from the Alpha SDK with no overlapping release.
-An API may be removed from the Alpha proto during any release without graduating to Beta.
+An API may be removed from the Alpha SDK during any release without graduating to Beta.

 ## SDK APIs and Stability Levels

-"Legacy" indicates that this API has been in the SDK Server in a release before we began tracking SDK compatibility. \
+"Legacy" indicates that this API has been in the SDK Server in a release before we began tracking SDK compatibility with release 1.41.0. \
 The Actions may differ from the [Client SDK]({{< relref "Client SDKs">}}) depending on how each Client SDK is implemented.